cloudblog004/fantasticfoodies/content/en/posts/2843-steps-to-make-quick-pork-and-chicken-satay.md

 - "Preheat grill.
 Add skewers to grill, and cook, turning occasionally, until the chicken and pork is completely cooked through, reaching an internal temperature of 165 degrees F, about 12-15 minutes."
 - "Garnish/ side dish: chop cabbage and carrots as thinly as possible (you can also add mangoes) then add japanese mayo.
 Also cut tomatoes or you can just use cherry tomatoes."
 - "Serve immediately with peanut sauce."
 - "You can visit my YouTube Channel for Video tutorial.
-Just search &#34;RJP Creatives&#34; and subscribe.
+Just search *RJP Creatives* and subscribe.
 Thank you and watch out for more simple recipes."
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe